If the sole object be the attainment of the Highest Truth (the supreme goal of existence) the single Upanishad of Mandukya is sufficient.

 MU seems consistent in its treatment- I want to be charitable – of this and seems to support Existence as not an idea or attribute but that by which these are.
 Brahman is said to be “Knowledge, Existence, and Infinity.”

 So, when one says God doesn’t exist but is eternal, as did Soren Kierkegaard, it conflicts with the MU’s treatment of being, but not, I think, with the essence of the teaching.
-The conundrum here is that to say God is eternal is to assign a designation but nothing that can be designated can be eternal for speaking from the standpoint of eternity there are no objects.
+The conundrum here is that to say God is eternal is to assign a designation but nothing that can be designated can be eternal as speaking from the standpoint of eternity there are no objects.
 To say God is eternal necessarily means an object.
 Its impossible to grasp.
 One must simply surrender.
 You don’t grasp water from a source, you cup your hands and simply accept the flow.

-Its an amazing thing to have an infinitude of attributes yet all illusory.
+It’s an amazing thing to have an infinitude of attributes yet all illusory.
 There’s meaning there.

 And, easy to assign negative beliefs to the various religions, philosophical systems.
 One might nourish beliefs others might see as nihilistic, yet not actually wish to own same if confronted.
 There’s plenty of falsity to go around, I guess.
 Let’s look on the positive side.
 Maybe anything, attribute, which can be said to be infinite becomes that by which there can be attributes at all, thus merging into the silent, sibilant, sea of the Divine Creative Spirit whose sussuration is a beacon.
 God, extra cosmic by being beyond all attributes, this one knows by your very unknowableness.
 This one knows you by your impossibility of being known, in the sense that that which illumines is self luminous, the Sun is a good instance of this.
 So, look for the self illumined and you find the source of all light.